emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Emscripten Ports
 ================

 Emscripten Ports is a collection of useful libraries, ported to Emscripten.
-They reside `on github <https://github.com/emscripten-ports>`_, and have integration support in *emcc*.
+They reside `on GitHub <https://github.com/emscripten-ports>`_, and have integration support in *emcc*.
 When you request that a port be used, emcc will fetch it from the remote server, set it up and build it locally, then link it with your project, add necessary include to your build commands, etc. For example, SDL2 is in ports, and you can request that it be used with ``-sUSE_SDL=2``.
 For example,

 .. code-block:: bash